matthewelsom/Project-JekyllStyleguide/_docs/00-get-started/design-principles.md

 ---
 title: Design Principles
-info: This Living Styleguide has been designed to help you create better and informed experiences for all digital savvy users.
+info: This living styleguide has been designed to help you create better and informed experiences for all digital savvy users.
 ---

-Make the best thing the easiest thing.
+### Simple Build.

-By offering open-source, quick-to-download code and assets, the Standards make it easy to deliver the highest-quality government websites to the public.
+This styleguide has been created ready for expansion and customisation, it provides a simple interface to browse patterns, and only requires Jekyll.

-Design for flexibility.
+### HTML First.

-Our patterns and designs are easy to adapt.
-The Standards encourage consistency over uniformity, which benefits your users and you: The American people feel a sense of familiarity with each site they visit, and you can customize your designs to your agency.
+The components created in this styleguide are build 'HTML first' - this process encourages developers to build progressively, enhancing core design experience across the most versatile front-end development language.

-Offer accessibility out of the box.
+### Design for Flexibility.

-Every asset we offer meets the high accessibility standards outlined in Section 508.
-Want to customize the Standards?
-Not a problem — we also make recommendations for tools you can use to assess your site’s accessibility.
+Using a living styleguide ensures patterns adapt correctly to meet user needs, offering variation, and yet, providing design consistency and familiarity.
+It also allows us to build components that work well in multiple digital channels.

-Reuse, reuse, reuse.
+### Reuseable Best Practices

-No one likes reinventing the wheel.
-To create the Standards, we reviewed, tested, and repurposed patterns, code, and designs from dozens of government and private-sector style guides.
-The result?
-A comprehensive collection of tried-and-true assets that reflect industry best practices.
+This styleguide enables you to design, develop, test, review, and repurpose patterns, code, and design.
+That results in a comprehensive collection of tried-and-tested assets that reflect industry best practices.